PlaidWeb/publ-site/content/manual/Entry file format.md

     Allowed values:

     * `DRAFT`: This entry is not visible at all
-    * `HIDDEN`: This entry is visible, but will not be shown in entry lists
+    * `HIDDEN`: This entry is visible when accessed directly, but will not be included in entry listings or in previous/next links
     * `PUBLISHED`: This entry is visible at all times
     * `SCHEDULED`: Until the publication date, this acts as `HIDDEN`; afterwards, it acts as `PUBLISHED`
-    * `GONE`: The entry has been deleted and will not be coming back
+    * `GONE`: The entry has been deleted and will not be coming back; attempts to access this entry will result in an HTTP 410 GONE error.
     * `DELETED`: A synonym for `GONE`

     **Default value:** `SCHEDULED`